giampaolo/psutil/docs/index.rst

 Unicode
 =======

-Starting from version 5.3.0 psutil fully supports unicode, see `issue #1040 <https://github.com/giampaolo/psutil/issues/1040>`__.
+Starting from version 5.3.0 psutil adds unicode support, see `issue #1040 <https://github.com/giampaolo/psutil/issues/1040>`__.
 The notes below apply to *any* API returning a string such as :meth:`Process.exe` or :meth:`Process.cwd`, including non-filesystem related